List of Houston Astros no-hitters

-Jose Altuve holds the modern-day record of most no-hitters participated in with one team at seven.
+Jose Altuve holds the modern-day record of most no-hitters participated in with one team at eight.

 The umpire is also an integral part of any no-hitter.
 The task of the umpire in a baseball game is to make any decision “which involves judgment, such as, but not limited to, whether a batted ball is fair or foul, whether a pitch is a strike or a ball, or whether a runner is safe or out… [the umpire’s judgment on such matters] is final.”
 Part of the duties of the umpire making calls at home plate includes defining the strike zone, which "is defined as that area over homeplate (sic) the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the hollow beneath the kneecap."
 These calls define every baseball game and are therefore integral to the completion of any no-hitter.
 A different umpire presided over each of the franchise’s seventeen no-hitters.

 The manager is another integral part of any no-hitter.
 The tasks of the manager include determining the starting rotation as well as batting order and defensive lineup every game.
-Nine different managers have been involved in the franchise’s seventeen no-hitters.
+Nine different managers have been involved in the franchise’s eighteen no-hitters.